ivangfr/spring-cloud-stream-solace-pubsub/README.md

   - **producer-service**

-    - In a terminal, make sure you are in `spring-cloud-stream-solace-pubsub` root folder
+    - In a terminal, make sure you are in `spring-cloud-stream-solace-pubsub` root folder;
-    - Run the commands below to start the application
+    - Run the commands below to start the application:
       ```
       ./mvnw clean spring-boot:run --projects producer-service
       ```

   - **consumer-service-1**

-    - It subscribes to all news from `Brazil`
+    - It subscribes to all news from `Brazil`;
-    - Open a new terminal and navigate to `spring-cloud-stream-solace-pubsub` root folder
+    - Open a new terminal and navigate to `spring-cloud-stream-solace-pubsub` root folder;
-    - Run the commands below to start the application
+    - Run the commands below to start the application:
       ```
       export NEWS_SUBSCRIPTION="ps/news/*/BR/>"
       ./mvnw clean spring-boot:run --projects consumer-service